Batterie Mirus: Operations

 It was 1 November when the mechanisation of the battery was complete.
 It was then formally handed over to the Kriegsmarine and came under the remit of MAA604.
 Work continued on the site with ancillary works being constructed in the ensuing months.

 Regular alerts took place, some for practice and some for real, however not all alerts resulted in the guns being fired.
 Sometimes British naval vessels would approach Guernsey to try to get the guns to fire so they could estimate the range and accuracy of these guns, these tests were often ignored and British ships were allowed to enter well within the effective range of the guns.

 One real shoot on 2 November was found to be targeting two British barrage balloons which had drifted in the sea NW of Guernsey and gave “strange” radar readings on five radar sets.
 Along with seven other smaller batteries, 529 rounds in total were fired with no effect.

 In 1943, the battery opened fire on a target, Gun no. 4 broke its trunion rings after two rounds and Gun no. 3 suffered the same fate one round later.
 Gun no.1 was also put out of action due to a damaged recoil mechanism, the guns had been firing 250 kg HE shells using a 71 kg cartridge at 31º.
 Engineers were flown in, spare parts were sourced from the Baltic and repairs were completed within the month.
 The armour plating on the turret roof was improved to 150mm during the repair period.
 Risk of damage was always a factor in deciding whether to fire, as was the limited life span of the barrels which would need to be returned to the factory to have the internal grooved bore replaced.

 Mirus was called into action on D-Day, attacking naval units patrolling off of the Cotentin peninsula, damaging two vessels from the resulting blast of a near miss from one 30.5 cm shell.
-Thereafter, Allied ships were ordered to kept their distance, even so a number of incidents of destroyers coming too close resulted in a salvo being fired from Mirus.
+Thereafter, Allied ships were ordered to keep their distance, even so a number of incidents of destroyers coming too close resulted in a salvo being fired from Mirus.

 Each gun could fire a shell every 60–90 seconds, depending on the elevation.
 The guns were used for Nazi propaganda purposes in photos and in films.

 On 8 May 1945, following the announcement of the official surrender of Germany, Admiral Friedrich Hüffmeier, the garrison commander of the Channel Islands, warned the Royal Navy that he would fire the coastal batteries at two destroyers, HMS Beagle escorting HMS Bulldog, which had come to accept the surrender, unless they withdrew until the official surrender time of one minute past midnight on 9 May 1945.